taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/05-redux-outline.md

 }
 ~~~~~~~~

-The same applies for action creators and selectors in Redux.
+Now, whenever an action would lead to a state that is not defined by its type definition, you would get an error on compile time.
+In addition, you could use plugins for your editor or IDE to give you the early feedback that something is wrong with your action or reducer.
+As the previous example has shown type safety for reducers, you could apply the same for your action creators and selectors.
 Everything can be type checked.
-Then you already get an error on compile time, when an action attempts to use a wrong payload that would lead to an wrongly typed state.
 You can read more about [Flow on its official site](https://flow.org/).

-## Fullstack Redux
+## Server-side Redux

-- sevrer side rendering, store is not a singleton there! thats why it is good to never pass around the store directly, you dont do it in connected components and do not do it in asynchronours action creators.
+Server-side rendering is used to render the initial page load from a server.
+Every further user interaction is done on the client-side.
+For instance, it is beneficial for SEO, because when a web crawler visits your website, it can retrieve the whole application without bothering to execute JavaScript on the client-side.
+It retrieves the whole application with its initial state.
+The initial state can already be data that is fetched from a database.
+In React, but also in other single page applications, there are solutions to deal with server-side rendering.
+However, introducing server-side rendering comes with a handful of challenges.
+One of these challenges is state management.

+When the initial page is rendered by the server-side, the initial state must be sent as a response to the client as well.
+The client in return would use the initial state.
+For instance, imagine you would want to load data from a database before you send the response from the server to the client.
+Somehow you would have to put this data into the response next to your server-side rendered application.
+Afterward the client can use the response to render the application and would already have the initial state that comes from a database.
+If the data wouldn't be sent along in the initial server request, the client would have to fetch it again.

+In Redux you can initialize a Redux store anywhere.
+You can initialize it on a client-side to access and manipulate the state, but also on the server-side to provide your application with an initial state.
+The initial state would be put in the Redux store before the server-sided response is send to the client application.
+But how does it work?
+The Redux store on the client-side is a singleton.
+There is only one instance of the Redux store.
+On the server-side, the Redux store isn't a singleton.
+Every time a server-side request is made it would initializes a new instance of the Redux store.
+The Redux store can be filled with an initial state before the server-side response is sent to a client.

+Server-side rendering and state management open up a whole new topic.
+That's why the book doesn't cover the topic but only points you in the right direction.
+You can read more about the topic in the [official Redux documentation](http://redux.js.org/docs/recipes/ServerRendering.html).

-- sockets
+TODO - sockets

-- state keys, gateway components ,  ...
+TODO - state keys, gateway components ,  ...
 (LINK them)

 ## Challenge: Hacker News with beyond Redux

 - TODO extended with router (dismissed), typed, redux form (search field), using es6, folder organization